Stimulant Drugs Overview

 - Cardiovascular system failure.

-Effects of Stimulants on The Brain
+Effects of Stimulants on the Brain

 - Release of social inhibitions.